ts-klassen/qrpc/aws/README.md

 - EC2 build server pinned to Ubuntu 22.04 (Jammy) with kernel 5.15.0 on x86_64.
 - S3 bucket to store release artifacts.
 - CloudFront distribution to serve artifacts over HTTPS.
+- Image Builder creates a golden AMI from the oldest matching Ubuntu 22.04 base.
 - IAM roles for the EC2 instance and GitHub Actions OIDC.

 ## Terraform apply